Public procurement is the cornerstone of strategic governance

 Public procurement is a crucial pillar of services delivery for governments.
 Because of the sheer volume of spending it represents, well governed public procurement can and must play a major role in fostering public sector efficiency and establishing citizens’ trust.
 Well-designed public procurement systems also contribute to achieving pressing policy goals such as environmental protection, innovation, job creation and the development of small and medium enterprises.

 The OECD Recommendation on Public Procurement

-The OECD Recommendationon Public Procurement is the overarching OECD guiding principle on public procurement that promotes the strategic and holistic use of public procurement.
-It is a reference for modernising procurement systems and can be applied across all levels of government and state owned enterprises.
+The OECD Recommendation on Public Procurement is the overarching OECD guiding principle that promotes the strategic and holistic use of public procurement.
+It is a reference for modernising procurement systems and can be applied across all levels of government and state-owned enterprises.
 It addresses the entire procurement cycle while integrating public procurement with other elements of strategic governance such as budgeting, financial management and additional forms of services delivery.